robcarver17/skipperman/docs/WA_field_mapping_help.md

 - [Export registration data from Wild Apricot to a .csv file](WildApricothelp.md#downloading-the-registration-file-for-skipperman-upload)
 - [Upload the WA export file into Skipperman](import_registration_data_help.md#uploading-a-wa-export-file) and then go to the mapping menu
 - There should be no issues raised by the [mapping diagnostics](#mapping-diagnostics), and you can proceed to opening up the event for registration on WA
-- **Once you have imported data from WA into Skipperman it is strongly advised not to change the WA form or the Skipperman/WA mapping as this will cause serious problems.**
+- **Once you have imported data from WA into Skipperman it is strongly advised not to change the WA form or the Skipperman/WA mapping as this will cause serious problems.** If you must, then [see here for advice first](#changing-the-wa-form-after-importing-data)

 ## If short of time and feeling confident